Are Tattoo Needles Hollow?

 The gauge on a tattoo needle determines the rate of ink flow.
 For example, if an artist is working on an intricate piece with lots of thin linework and dots, they would probably choose an eight gauge needle.
 The narrower and more precise the tip of the needle, the more controlled ink flow it produces.

 #8 Gauge (0.25mm)

-Eight gauge needles, frequently known as “bugpins,” are frequently used in linework and intricate designs.
+Eight gauge needles, commonly known as “bugpins,” are most often used in linework and intricate designs.
 The ink flows slightly slower and is easier to control than with larger gauges.